Want to purchase a short sale?

-When a seller owes more on their house than its value, it's becoming increasingly common for the lender to agree to a short sale, whereby the lender agrees to release the mortgage for an amount less than what's owed.
-If you have questions about real estate in Prairieville, Louisiana, contact me here or e-mail me.
+When a homeowner is upside down on their mortgage payments, it's becoming increasingly common for the lender to agree to a short sale, whereby the lender agrees to release the mortgage for an amount less than what's owed.

 Purchasing a short sale in Prairieville, Louisiana on your own is risky.
 Contact Weichert, Realtors - Villar and Company for expert advice.